benjann/geoplot/README.md

 ---

 Main changes:

+    21may2023 (version 0.1.3)
+    geoframe:
+    - large parts rewritten
+    - -geoframe create- can now read attribute files and shape files together; a link is established between the files so that one can work with the frame containing the attribute file in geoplot without having to bother about the frame containing the shapes; geoplot will grab the shapes automatically
+    - -geoframe create- now makes the created frame the current (working) frame
+    - -goeframe create- can now be applied to data that is already in memory
+    - -geoframe set- and -geoframe get- now operate on given set of keywords;
+      defaults have been revised to be in line with how spshape2dta defines files
+    - -geoframe create- now has options corresponding to the keyword of -geoframe set-
+    - new command -geoframe describe- to describe a frame created by -geoframe-;
+      -geoframe describe- is called by can -geoframe create- after the frame has been created
+    - new commands -geoframe link- and -geoframe unlink-; these commands support the linking of frames; -geoframe link- is called by -geoframe create- when reading an attribute file together with a shape file
+    - the syntax of -geoframe attach- and -geoframe copy- has been simplified; it is no longer possible to specify custom ID variables; the ID variables are assumed to have been set by -geoframe create- or -geoframe set- geoplot
+    - support for linked frames from geoframe added
+    - level() can now generate color intervals based on quantiles (suboption -quantile-) or on kmeans clustering (suboption -kmeans-)
+    - clegend() no longer include missing by default; specify suboption -missing- to include missing
+    - clegend() now has a format() and a nolabel suboption

     17may2023 (version 0.1.1)
     - geoplot and geoframe can now also be used in Stata 17, not only in Stata 18;